School of Law

 The law library offers its users access to an ever-expanding list of electronic research databases as well as e-books.
 Electronic resources are accessible through the library catalog and the Law Library Services page on our website.
 Web-based databases offered include Lexis/Nexis and Westlaw as well as over 100 OhioLINK databases (including Index to Legal Periodicals and Medline).
 Many of these OhioLINK databases contain the full text of journal articles.
 Housed within the law library are a computer laboratory and a computer training classroom.

 Since the mid-1970s, the School of Law has invested heavily in its litigation program.
 Students practice the basic skills of trial advocacy in such courses as LAWS 6110 Trial Tactics, LAWS 6111 Appellate Practice, and in the co-curricular moot court and mock trial programs.

-The JD program in the law school offers a number of opportunities for students to engage in comparative legal study.
-The opportunities range from formal semester abroad programs (the School of Law has cooperative agreements with over 16 schools in Canada, Latin America, Europe, and Asia, allowing students to study at the host school for a semester and transfer the completed credits to the CWRU JD program.
+The JD program in the School of Law offers a number of opportunities for students to engage in comparative legal study.
+The law school has cooperative agreements with over 20 schools in Africa, Asia, Europe, Latin America, and North America, allowing students to study at the host school for a semester and transfer the completed credits to the CWRU JD program.
 In addition to traditional semester-long exchange programs, the law school offers concurrent degree programs with prestigious universities in England, France, and Spain.
 Through these programs students can earn two degrees - a JD from our law school and an LLM from the partner school - in just three years, for the same price as those earning just the JD.
 Students spend their 1L and 2L years at our law school, and then their third year at the foreign partner school.
-The law school also offers the Case Abroad at Home program, which brings foreign scholars to our campus to offer special one-week intensive courses immediately prior to the start of the fall term each year.
+The law school also offers the Case Abroad at Home program, which brings foreign scholars to campus to offer special one-week intensive courses immediately prior to the start of the fall term each year.